Archiving Public Content [Default]

 ~~If you absolutely must run it as root for some reason, a footgun is provided: you can set

-ALLOW_ROOT=True via environment variable or in your ArchiveBox.conf file.~~ This footgun option was removed (I’m sorry, the support burden of helping people who messed up their systems by running this as root was too high).
+ALLOW_ROOT=True via environment variable or in your ArchiveBox.conf file.~~ This footgun option was removed (I’m sorry, the support burden of helping people who messed up their systems by running everything as root was too high).

 How much are you planning to archive?
 Only a few bookmarked articles, or thousands of pages of browsing history a day?
 If it’s only 1-50 pages a day, you can probably just stick it in a normal folder on your hard drive, but if you want to go over 100 pages a day, you will likely want to put your archive on a compressed/deduplicated/encrypted disk image or filesystem like ZFS.
+Other distributed/networked/checksummed filesystems that have also been reported to work (but are not technically officially supported) include SMB, NFS, Ceph, Unraid, and BTRFS.
+Make sure the filesystem you’re using supports FSYNC.
+Some filesystems are unable to store more than a certain number of directory entries, and your total number of snapshots in

 Published archives automatically include a